Murder of Paris Talley

+On August 30, 2005, four-week-old Paris Talley was murdered by her mother, 25-year-old China Arnold.
+The murder attracted widespread attention in 2006, when it was reported that Talley was killed by being put into a microwave oven.

+In 2008, Arnold was convicted of aggravated murder and sentenced to life in prison without the possibility of parole.
+In 2010, the ruling was reversed, with a retrial again convicting Arnold of aggravated murder the following year.

+Background

+There had previously been only one known case of infanticide via microwave overheating, also in the United States.
+Five-week-old Joseph Lewis Martinez had been killed by his mother, 19-year-old Elizabeth Renee Otte, on September 23, 1999, in New Kent County, Virginia.
+In Martinez's case, it was decided that Otte had mistaken the child for a bottle of milk during an epileptic seizure, leading to a reduced charge and conviction of involuntary manslaughter, for which she served a five-year prison sentence.

 Case

-Murder of Paris Talley

-China Arnold and her children lived with her boyfriend, Terrell Talley, in a housing complex in Dayton, Ohio.
+China Arnold (born March 29, 1980) and her children lived with her boyfriend, Terrell Talley, in a housing complex in Dayton, Ohio.
+Arnold had been convicted of abduction in 2000 and forgery in 2002.

 On August 30, 2005, there was an argument over Paris' paternity.
 They got in a fight and her anger turned into violence, after which 28-day-old Paris was placed in a microwave for two minutes.
 She then removed the baby and put her on the table.
 Paris had died within seconds due to the heat.
+Arnold then brought Paris to Children's Medical Center.
 Medical experts said the baby died after her temperature reached 107-108 °F. She had no external burns but did suffer high-heat internal injuries.

 Finding Paris cold and stiff with burn marks on her body the next day, her parents took her to the hospital where she was pronounced dead.
 Arnold told investigators that she had been intoxicated.
 John Paul Rion, the attorney who represented Arnold at her first trial, said she was intoxicated to the point of blacking out when the child died.
-Arnold had been convicted of abduction in 2000 and forgery in 2002.

 Arrests

 Arnold was arrested and subsequently released due to a lack of evidence.
-She was rearrested in November 2006.
+She was rearrested on November 25, 2006.